talmolab/sleap-core-docs/docs/reference/command-line-interfaces.md

 ### `sleap-train`

+!!! note
+    `sleap-train` is the legacy CLI for training and internally invokes the `sleap-nn` training workflow. **We recommend using [`sleap-nn train`](https://nn.sleap.ai/latest/training/#using-cli) directly for new projects.** You do **not** need to install the full SLEAP package to use the training CLI—having just `sleap-nn` is sufficient.
+If SLEAP was installed or built with the neural network (nn) dependencies, then `sleap-nn train` would still work.

 `sleap-train` is the command-line interface for training.
 Use this for training on a remote machine/cluster/colab notebook instead of through the GUI.

 !!! warning